opensearch-project/documentation-website/_security-plugin/configuration/disable.md

 ---
 layout: default
-title: Disable security
+title: Disabling security
 parent: Configuration
-nav_order: 99
+nav_order: 40
 ---

-# Disable security
+# Disabling security

 You might want to temporarily disable the security plugin to make testing or internal usage more straightforward.
 To disable the plugin, add the following line in `opensearch.yml`: